HPInc/ml-git/README.md

     ml-git repository config --set-wizard=enabled
     ```

-- 2.2 - You can also enable in your shell the autocompletion of commands and options.
+- 2.2 - You can also enable the autocompletion of commands and options.
 For that, take a look at the following link [ML-Git Shell Completion Support](docs/shell_completion_guide.md).

 3 - Storage: